Businesses

 The safer route for large B2B transactions

 Wire transfers and multi-currency account payments are not subject to card network chargeback rules.
 Once a SWIFT or local bank transfer clears, there is no dispute mechanism available to the buyer through the banking network.
 The transaction is final.
-Getting payment method right is one part of the picture — understanding the full cross-border payment compliance for Indian exporters framework matters just as much
+Getting the payment method right is one part of the picture — understanding the full cross-border payment compliance framework for Indian exporters matters just as much.

-For Indian exporters billing international B2B clients — agencies, software firms, manufacturers, consultants — proposing wire transfer as the default payment method for invoices above $1,000 removes chargeback risk from the equation entirely.
+For Indian exporters billing international B2B clients — agencies, software firms, manufacturers, and consultants — proposing wire transfer as the default payment method for invoices above $1,000 removes chargeback risk entirely.

 A multi-currency account denominated in USD, GBP, or EUR also lets you receive foreign payments like a local business in those markets, without routing through correspondent banks.
-That means fewer intermediary fees, faster settlement, and no credit card network exposure.
+That means fewer intermediary fees, faster settlement, and no exposure to credit card networks.

 The conversation with clients is straightforward: position bank transfer as your standard B2B payment method.
 Most international businesses prefer it.
-It is faster to reconcile, creates a clean audit trail, and avoids card processing fees on their end too.
+It is faster to reconcile, creates a clean audit trail, and avoids card processing fees on their end.

 Disclaimer: The information provided in this blog is for general informational purposes only and does not constitute financial or legal advice.
 Winvesta makes no representations or warranties about the accuracy or suitability of the content and recommends consulting a professional before making any financial decisions.